translized/iOS-SDK/README.md

 **Updating UI**

-Translized posts the TranslizedDidUpdateLocalization when the localization files are updated.
+Translized posts the `TranslizedDidUpdateLocalization` notification when the localization files are updated.
 Subscribe to it in any view controller or model in order to react and update your UI.

     NotificationCenter.default.addObserver(
             self,